 Fig. 5.
 GPR 2D profiles. a) Geophysical anomaly examples observed in P3-5, P4 shown here.
 Observe the significant signal attenuation inside the blue rectangle that was observed on P3-5, the spatial positions being marked on Fig.4. b) Typical background features shown in P8.
 Red line indicates contact between soil and colluvium materials, dashed green line indicates the approximate colluvium bottom position and blue dots indicates known large, isolated rock boulders.

-In contrast to the background geomorphological features, the observed geophysical anomalies in P3-P5 (Fig. 5a) show quite different characteristics:
+In contrast to the background geomorphological features, the observed geophysical anomalies in P3-P5 (Fig. 5a) 2D profiles show quite different characteristics:

-Firstly, the interpreted contact between top soil and colluvial sediments (red line in Fig.5) dips down in the right part of profiles, but this is an artefact of the topographic slope that increases in angle there.
+Firstly, the interpreted contact between the top soil and colluvial sediments (red line in Fig.5) dips down in the right part of profiles, but this is an artefact of the topographic slope that increases in angle.

 Secondly, there was a clear and significant radar signal attenuation loss about 5 m long along P3-P5 profiles (example shown in Fig. 5a), compared to the areas either side of this position, which will be due to this area having quite different material properties to the background material.
 This is also shown in Fig. 6.